COVID-19 Operating Plan

-- Grace will provide quarantine testing in the Health Center at no charge to the student.
+- Grace will provide testing at Health Services at no charge to the student.

-Grace Health Center will test symptomatic/quarantined students at no charge.
+Grace Health Services will test symptomatic/exposed students at no charge.
 Students or employees may also access testing from local medical providers, or use a home test kit which may require payment.

 Masks and social distancing will be optional for all students and employees.
-The CDC is continuing to recommend masks indoors regardless of vaccination status.
 Students and employees may choose to wear a mask at any time in any campus location.

 We are not requiring the vaccine for students,

 We will assist international students who desire a vaccine in obtaining one through our local health department or other community vaccination site.

-Grace will provide symptomatic and quarantine testing in the Health Center at no charge to the student.
+Grace will provide symptomatic and exposed testing in Health Services at no charge to the student.

 Yes.
-The Student Disabilities Office will notify professors of those students who are in quarantine or isolation through the Health Center so that they may continue their classes virtually or by recording.
+The Student Disabilities Office will notify professors of those students who are in isolation through Health Services so that they may stay engaged in their classes.

 We are planning an exciting year of chapel and student activities.

 Athletics will follow all campus and athletic guidelines.
 More restrictive NAIA and Crossroads League protocols for athletics will supersede our protocols.

-In addition to the new Alpha Dining, Subco and the Grill will be open.
-Grace will deliver meals to any isolated student.
-Quarantined students will be able to pick up their own meal at Alpha Dining.
+Alpha Dining, Subco and the Grill are open.
+Isolated students will be able to pick up their own meals at Alpha Dining during predetermined times while wearing a mask.